Welcome to the 4-H Youth and Adult Leadership website

 Exchange, Interstate

 two or more adults who visit another state one summer, staying in the homes of host 4-H families for about a week and then hosting the 4-H'ers they stayed with the following summer.
-In some cases, both ends of the exchange take place the same summer.
+In some cases, both ends of the exchange occur in the same summer.

 IFYE

-The International Four-H Youth Exchange (the "F" originally stood for farm) provides an opportunity for 4-H'ers from around the world to visit another country to learn about other lifestyles and cultures and to spread goodwill and understanding.
-There are several different options and lengths of stay, six weeks to six months being common.
+The International Four-H Youth Exchange (the "F" originally meant farm) allows 4-H'ers from around the world to visit another country to learn about other lifestyles and cultures and spread goodwill and understanding.
+There are several options and lengths of stay, with a typical stay of six weeks to six months.

 National 4-H Conference

-This event is held at the National 4-H Center in the spring and is attended by some of the top 4-H'ers in the nation.
-At National 4-H Conference, teen delegates take the lead by serving on consulting groups to make recommendations for the future d Activities include a visit to Capitol Hill and a meeting with their senator or representative.
+This event is held at the National 4-H Center in the spring and is attended by some of the top 4-Hers in the nation.
+At the National 4-H Conference, teen delegates take the lead by serving on consulting groups to make recommendations for the future.
+Activities include visiting Capitol Hill and meeting with their senator or representative.

 State 4-H Leaders Association

-This volunteer’s association allows volunteer leaders from all over the state to network and share successful ideas.
-The group provides and supports statewide volunteer training and serves in an advisory capacity to the State 4-H Leader and State 4-H Specialists.
+This volunteer association allows volunteer leaders from all over the state to network and share successful ideas.
+The group provides and supports statewide volunteer training and serves as an advisory to the State 4-H Leader and State 4-H Specialists.
 Membership will be open to all adult 4-H volunteers.

 Maryland 4-H State Council